We stand for economic and social opportunity for all Texans. Because Texans believe in opportunity.

 years before leaving the country to volunteer for eight months in El

 Salvador.
-Chavez is also a native Austinite and a singer songwriter.
+Chavez is also a native Austinite and an award-winning musician.
 She

 holds a Bachelor of Journalism with a concentration in Latin American